splunk-soar-connectors/slackbot/README.md

 ### Ingest Settings

-To run the SOAR SlackBot that will get SOAR to take commands from Slack, ingestion needs to be enabled on the SOAR Slack Asset.
+To run the SOAR Slackbot that will get SOAR to take commands from Slack, ingestion needs to be enabled on the SOAR Slack Asset.
 To do this go back to the INGEST SETTINGS tab and enable polling and specify the Polling interval as **off** .
 The "Label to apply to objects from this source" setting is ignored by this app, so it can be set to anything.